pygame-community/pygame-ce/docs/README.md

 Steps:
 - Install Sphinx (`pip install Sphinx`)
-- Fork the pygame repository, download and navigate to it in the terminal
+- Fork the pygame-ce repository, download and navigate to it in the terminal
 - Run `python setup.py docs`

 This will create a new folder under the `docs` folder.